DavidHe1127/Mr.He_HandBook/DevOps/AWS/EC2/spot-instance.md

 # Spot Instances

+> Unverified advice: use ASG with spot instances rather than Spot Fleet w/ auto-scaling/ELB attaching.

 ## Allocation Strategy

 While it can be specified to use spot instances through launch template, a preferred option is through auto-scaling group.
 Because any changes made to it require a new version of template while it's not the case when setting it through auto-scaling group.